hellobertrand/zxc/WHITEPAPER.md

 This format is used for standard data.
 It employs a **multi-stage encoding pipeline**:

 **Encoding Process**:
-1.  **LZ77 Parsing**: The encoder iterates through the input using a rolling hash (hardware CRC32/CRC32C) to detect matches.
+1.  **LZ77 Parsing**: The encoder iterates through the input using a rolling hash to detect matches.
     *   *Hash Chain*: Collisions are resolved via a chain table to find optimal matches in dense data.
     *   *Lazy Matching*: If a match is found, the encoder checks the next position.
 If a better match starts there, the current byte is emitted as a literal (deferred matching).
 2.  **Tokenization**: Matches are split into three components: